 Tonic Contraction of Sphincter

 Sphincters of the GI tract experience tonic contraction, that is, contractions can be maintained for longer intervals.
 It is caused by repetitive spike potentials, constant release of depolarizing hormones and continuous entry of calcium ions.
-Sphincters of the GI tract, that function this way, include the lower esophageal sphincter, Ileocecal sphincter, pyloric sphincter and external anal sphincter.
+Sphincters of the GI tract, that function this way, including the lower esophageal sphincter, Ileocecal sphincter, pyloric sphincter, and external anal sphincter.

 Two neurocrines are responsible for the relaxation and contraction of GI sphincters.
-They are synthesized in the neurons found in the GI tract, and travel down the axon to be realized at the end of the nerves by action potential.
+They are synthesized in the neurons found in the GI tract and travel down the axon to be realized at the end of the nerves by an action potential.
 These two neurocrines are vasoactive intestinal peptide and enkephalins.

 Deglutition can be divided into one voluntary and one involuntary stage.

 This phase involves the bolus of the food being pushed backward and upwards towards the palate by the tongue.
 This way the bolus is pushed by the tongue into the pharynx.